Russian Revolution 1917

 Here are some selected websites that cover the facts, causes, significant days, names of people involved etc in the Russian Revolution.
 You will find here a range of information in different formats.

 World History in Context is a part of the EPIC databases especially put together for New Zealand schools.
 This database is very useful for secondary students.
-It has a wide range of full text articles, images, videos and primary sources etc on the Russian Revolution.
+It has a wide range of full-text articles, images, videos and primary sources etc on the Russian Revolution.

-• You can do a keyword search or use the Browse Topics tab to look for information on the Russian Revolution.
+• You can do a keyword search, or use the Browse Topics tab to look for information on the Russian Revolution.

-Tips: To get to the EPIC resources you will need a password from your school librarian first.
-Or you can chat with one of our AnyQuestions librarians between 1 and 6 pm Monday to Friday and they will help you online.
+Tips: To use the EPIC resources, you need a password from your school librarian.
+Or chat with one of our AnyQuestions librarians between 1 and 6pm Monday to Friday to help you online.
 Some EPIC databases may also be available through your public library.

 Tips: Search words, or keywords, are the most important words in our question.
 We can always change our keywords or add more if we need to.